AlcoholRehabHelp Logo

 What is Alcohol Withdrawal Syndrome (AWS)?

-Alcohol withdrawal syndrome (AWS) is a clinical condition that occurs primarily in individuals who are alcohol-dependent.
+Alcohol withdrawal syndrome (AWS) is a clinical condition primarily in alcohol-dependent individuals.
 It develops within 6 to 24 hours after sudden discontinuation or decreased alcohol consumption.

 Sponsored